bmuschko/gradle-clover-plugin/README.md

 * `cloverGenerateReport`: Generates Clover code coverage report.
 * `cloverAggregateReports`: Aggregate Clover code coverage reports in a multi-module project setup.
 This task can only be run from the root directory of your project and requires at least one submodule.
 This task depends on `cloverGenerateReport`.

+When the `cloverAggregateReports` is created for a multi-project configuration the Clover report for the aggregated results is located in the `$buildDir/reports/clover` location.
+The `cloverGenerateReport` task for the root project only will use the `$buildDir/reports/clover-root` location in this case.
+This is done to avoid a problem when the root project has Clover enabled code in addition to subprojects with Clover enabled code.
+The problem was that `cloverGenerateReport` and the `cloverAggregateReports` task would overwrite their outputs and would be perpetually not UP-TO-DATE.

 ## Convention properties